Zipcar/helmstyle/README.md

 ## Helmstyle vs Helmfile
 * Helmfile currently requires you to give it a file path or directly with a helmfile in it.
-We would like to inline helmfile config with other yaml config, or just pass yaml directly to a go api to install
+With helmstyle you can just embed yaml into an existing document, or pass it via stdin, or direclty into the golang api without requiring file or directory access
-* Helmfile relies on a helm binary.
-We would like to to just use helm and helmfile as go libraries for easier distribution
+* Helmfile calls out helm binary directly via go exec.
+Helmstyle works standalone

-Helmstyle is intended to be a vastly simplified version of helmfile suitable for use as a go libary.
+* Helmstyle has a much smaller list of features and provides a flexible and stable go api